-1. All complaints of unlawful harassment, discrimination or unlawful retaliation shall be investigated by local investigators

-- 2. A complaining party will be notified within 5 business days of receipt of the complaint if the complaint does not specify facts sufficient to allege unlawful discrimination, harassment or retaliation and that a formal investigation will not be conducted pursuant to this procedure.
+- 1. All complaints of unlawful harassment, discrimination or unlawful retaliation shall be investigated by local investigators thoroughly and should be completed within 45 business days of the receipt of the complaint.
+The parties will be notified if extraordinary circumstances exist requiring additional time. - 2.
+A complaining party will be notified within 5 business days of receipt of the complaint if the complaint does not specify facts sufficient to allege unlawful discrimination, harassment or retaliation and that a formal investigation will not be conducted pursuant to this procedure.
 The complaining party may appeal the decision in writing to the president within 5 business days of receiving the notice.
 The president's decision will be final. - 3.
 Individuals designated to investigate, review or recommend corrective actions in response to allegations shall disclose to the president any relationship with the parties that could call into question their ability to be objective prior to taking any action with respect to the investigation.
 The president will reassign alternate individuals if necessary. - 4.
 Investigations will be conducted by gathering relevant information and interviewing appropriate witnesses.
 Both the complaining party and the respondent (the parties) will be given equal opportunity to identify witnesses and offer evidence in person or in writing.
 Best efforts will be made to interview all witnesses identified by the parties. - 5.
 The colleges will evaluate the information collected during the investigation and determine whether a preponderance of the information substantiates that unlawful discrimination, harassment, and/or retaliation has occurred. - 6.
 Investigations and summary findings will be documented appropriately. - 7.
 No later than 10 business days after completion of an investigation, the parties will be provided a summary of the results of the investigation. - 8.
 Any information prohibited from disclosure by law or policy will be redacted from any documents prior to distribution.